MorganGR/GRACEaid/README.md

 All charities we deal with are 100% run by volunteers in the spare time (or full time) and are 100% grass roots teams(normal people like    you - not professionals in the sector).
 By writting the first smart contract on the issue we aim to raise awareness with all online and technology communities.

-**2. We are first of looking  for Ethereum** ecosystem developers and experts to provide a strategy and timeline for the first ever refugee related smart contract.
+**2. We are firstly looking  for Ethereum** ecosystem developers and experts to provide a strategy and timeline for the first ever refugee related smart contract.
 We don't want money...we want your time.
 Badly.
 Read on for the idea and if you like start writting...:)